onap/archived-modeling-etsicatalog/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License.

-# Micro service of generic parser.
+# Micro service of etsicatalog.

 1. Code structure guide
    ./         project files